-- Action 26.A.4.c.
-All tract maps shall include an in-depth hydrological study including flow tests and pressure/drawdown tests to ensure that there is an adequate water supply and that there will be no impact on neighboring wells. - Action 26.A.4.d.
-New development projects, including subdivisions, shall comply with fire safe regulations and obtain "will-serve" letters from the White Mountain Fire Protection District. - Action 26.A.4.e.
+Action 26.A.4.c.
+All tract maps shall include an in-depth hydrological study including flow tests and pressure/drawdown tests to ensure that there is an adequate water supply and that there will be no impact on neighboring wells.

+Action 26.A.4.e.
 Subdivisions and/or building permits shall not be approved in areas that are withdrawn and/or not within the White Mountain Fire Protection District until such areas are brought into the district.